telerik/teststudio-docs/docs/advanced-topics/build-server/jenkins-ci.md

 Your test execution step is now ready to save and run.

-## Attach the results files to the Job
+## Attach the Results Files to the Job

 1. Add "**out**" parameter in the batch command.
 It should point to the default jenkins workspace `C:\Users\[userName]\.jenkins\jobs\test\workspace\%JOB_NAME%%BUILD_NUMBER%` so the results files are outputted in a folder with an unique name (Job Name + Build Number).